 The Company has two operating segments which are the same as its reportable segments: Direct Marketing and Supply Chain.
-The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal, finance, share-based compensation and acquisition costs, which are not allocated to the Company's reportable segments.
+The Company also has Corporate-level activity, which consists primarily of costs associated with certain corporate administrative functions such as legal, finance and share-based compensation, which are not allocated to the Company's reportable segments.
 The Corporate-level balance sheet information includes cash and cash equivalents, debt and other assets and liabilities which are not identifiable to the operations of the Company's operating segments.
 All significant intra-segment amounts have been eliminated.

-During the three months ended October 31, 2019, the Company recorded a \$6.4 million adjustment to correct an out-of-period misstatement related to the Company's estimate for certain tax related liabilities.
-Had this correction been recorded for the fiscal year ended July 31, 2019, the Company's selling, general and administrative expenses and net loss for that period would have been reduced to \$137.7 million and \$60.3 million, respectively.
+During the three months ended October 31, 2019, the Company recorded an adjustment to correct an out-of-period misstatement related to the Company's estimate for certain tax related liabilities, resulting in a \$6.4 million reduction in selling, general and administrative expenses.